 This bulletin applies to 2011-2013 Cadillac Escalade models.
 You may receive a vehicle with a concern of an audible engine whine noise at 1,500-1,800 rpm.
 The noise can be heard inside the vehicle at or near the right side of the dash/bulkhead area.

-Some owners of a 2011-2014 Chevy Volt may comment that their vehicle did not fully complete a charge or that charging was interrupted.
-They may also note that the MIL was on.
-Technicians may find DTCs P1E00 set in the ECM and P0D3E or P0D3F set in the HPCM2.
+Some owners of 2011-2014 Chevy Volt vehicles may comment that the vehicle did not fully complete a charge or that charging was interrupted.
+A MIL may also be illuminated.

 This bulletin applies to 2012 Honda Civic Hybrid models, regarding shorting the SCS circuit with an HDS PC.

 Some 2012 Mazda5 vehicles produced before April 10, 2012, may experience the MIL on with DTC P0451:00 stored in memory.
 This is caused by foreign material adhering to the fuel tank pressure (FTP) sensor.
 To prevent this from happening, the installation angle of the FTP sensor has been changed.

 This bulletin applies to 2011 Dodge Challenger models equipped with a 3.6L V6 engine.
 Customers may experience a MIL on.
 Upon further investigation the technician may find multiple DTCs that have been set:

 Some 2012 Lincoln Navigator vehicles built on or before 9/21/2011 may exhibit intermittent lack of air conditioning function during extended idle time with ambient temperature of 50 to 60 degrees Fahrenheit.